akashpjames/sms-import-for-ynab/README.md

 # sms-import-for-ynab
 A helper app for YNAB to synchronize your SMS with YNAB

+Where to find the apk?
+Go the the Releases tab and get the latest from `assests` section

 How to build?
 `npm install
 ionic serve`